 - Once dough has risen, punch down, knead lightly in the bowl, and allow to rise a second time, approximately 1 hour.

 - Once dough has risen a second time, turn out on a lightly floured surface and knead 2 to 3 minutes.
 Cover and let rest at least 15 minutes.

-- As dough has its final rest, preheat oven to 350ºF.
-Spray a baking sheet with parchment paper or a silicone baking mat and set aside.
+- As dough has its final rest, preheat oven to 350ºF (171ºC).
+Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

-- Divide the dough into 12 equal parts, flatten each portion with your fingers into a disc about 2-3" in diameter, then tuck the edges under and pinch together to form a ball.
-Place dough balls on baking sheet in 4 rows of 3.
+- Divide the dough into 12 equal parts, flatten each portion with your fingers into a disc about 2-3" in diameter, then tuck the edges under and pinch together to form a pouch.
+Place dough balls seam side down on baking sheet in 4 rows of 3.

-- In a small bowl, whisk together remaining egg with 1/2 Tablespoon of water.
+- In another small bowl, whisk together the remaining egg with ½ a Tablespoon of water.
 Using a pastry brush, generously egg wash each roll, then sprinkle each roll with the cardamom-cinnamon sugar, if using.

-- Bake the rolls for 16-18 minutes until browned and rolls sound hollow when lightly tapped on the underside.
+- Bake the rolls for 16-18 minutes until browned to your liking.
+Rolls will sound hollow when lightly tapped on the underside.
 Rolls are best fresh from the oven but can be stored at room temperature in an airtight container up to 5 days.
 Reheat in microwave for 10 seconds.
 Baked rolls freeze well (up to 2 months).
 Thaw in the refrigerator or at room temperature.